 New Zealand Pinot Noir comes from Marlborough, Hawke’s Bay, Central Otago, Canterbury & Waipara, Wairarapa, and Nelson regions.
 Most of these varieties are strongly perfumed and intense.
-They have rich flavors and complexity.
+They have rich flavours and complexity.

-Flavors range from spicy herbs to lush dark cherry with dark colors, brooding textures, and supple structure.
+Flavours range from spicy herbs to lush dark cherry with dark colours, brooding textures, and supple structure.

 In Hawke’s Bay, early plantings were used for the production of a sparkling base and it has only been in the last two decades it has grown to be more suited for still wines.

 Chardonnay comes from Marlborough, Hawke’s Bay, Central Otago, Gisborne, Canterbury & Waipara, Nelson, and Auckland regions.
-Possibly the only thing each region’s Chardonnay has in common is citrus flavors.
+Possibly the only thing each region’s Chardonnay has in common is citrus flavours.
 The rest is unique.

 For example, Marlborough produces a wide variety of Chardonnay.
-Some are completely unoaked while others pull out all the stops when it comes to aging and complexity.
+Some are completely unoaked while others pull out all the stops when it comes to ageing and complexity.
 They are well-structured and intense.

 Chardonnay is Hawke’s Bay flagship white wine with full body and fine acidity.
-It’s balanced and rich with a long finish and excellent fruit flavors.
+It’s balanced and rich with a long finish and excellent fruit flavours.

 Chardonnay from Central Otago has mineral characters and their fine body, tight structure, and sophistication ages will with elegance and complexity.
 However, it can be bottled young if preferred.

 Gisborne Chardonnay bursts forth on the palate with lush fruit and is rich with delicious simplicity when young, and intense when aged.